 - Solar Friendly Communities recognizes and rewards communities that make an effort to streamline their solar energy permitting system.
 The website provides the “12 Best Practices: Roadmap to a Solar Friendly Community.”

-- The Community Power Network (CPN), a network of grassroots, local, state, and national organizations, provides resources and tools to help build, and promote locally-based renewable energy projects and policies.
+- The Community Power Network (CPN), a network of grassroots, local, state, and national organizations that provides resources and tools to help build, and promote locally-based renewable energy projects and policies.

 - The National Renewable Energy Laboratory website provides a database with publications from 1977 to the present on subjects related to renewable energy and energy-efficient technologies.